filipednb/spring-core/README.md

  a ApplicationContext object of another extension/implementation called `AnnotationConfigApplicationContext` that is in charge to read java configuration files and delegating the creation of beans.

+ ## @Autowired
+ `studying.spring.core.java.annotation.autowired`

+ First of all we will write a Java configuration class called `UserConfiguration`, this class is annotated with `@Configuration` and have two methods that returns UserRepository and UserService new objects both methods annotated with `@Bean` showing to Spring how to create those objects.
+  As you can see in `studying.spring.core.java.annotation.autowired.UserService` we defined a UserRepository with @Autowire annotation.
+So Spring IoC container will be in charge to instantiate and give this object for us, ready to be used, and remember that we didn't wrote any XML configuration file.

+ If you inspect @Autowired @interface you will see that it can receive an argument: `required` and by default it is set to `true`, it says that is mandatory that exist a bean of this type in container.
+Go ahead, comment the @Bean annotation in UserConfiguration in the method that returns UserRepository and note that Spring will thrown a "NoSuchBeanDefinitionException" if you execute the main method in `studying.spring.core.java.annotation.autowired.UserMain`.

+ ### Autowiring collections of beans
+ `studying.spring.core.java.annotation.autowired.collection`

+ Spring will be able to auto wire a collection of beans if we provide a Configuration with multiple @Bean methods.

+  Is possible to recovery the bean name, that is the name of method inside configuration file.
+If we iterate over the product list receiving the values inside a `Map<String, Product>`.

+  ## @Primary

 ---